vindognz/connect-4/README.md

 - Add the CPU
 - animations
-- make the cursor follow the mouse
+- highlight the last dropped tile for the ppl who arent paying attention